DFurnes/quest-log/README.md

 ## License

 © David Furnes.
 This module is free software, and may be redistributed under the terms specified in the [LICENSE](https://github.com/DFurnes/quest-log/blob/master/LICENSE) file.

+The [dragon symbol](https://thenounproject.com/term/dragon/62553/) used in quest icons is by [Matthew Roberts](https://thenounproject.com/matthewkupon), from the [Noun Project](https://thenounproject.com).